alrehamy/SemLinker_Evaluation/Data/TripAdvisor.md

 # Tagging
-During SemLinker evaluation, we tagged this dataset with the concept sc:Review, a default SCHEMA abstract concept.
+During SemLinker evaluation, we tagged this dataset with the concept "sc:Review", a default SCHEMA abstract concept.
 We use the following ontological properties to describe the tagging concept:

 sc:identifier, the internal identifier of a review record.